IRS Penalty Abatement Letter

 - Any other reasons though you had tried your best using an ordinary business care.

-If you could not pay your delinquent taxes due to any of the reasons mentioned above, you could be a good candidate for penalty abatement by just asking the Internal Revenue Service for it.
-You need to make a “request for abatement” by writing a ‘penalty abatement request letter’ to the Internal Revenue Service.
+If you could not pay your delinquent taxes due to any of the reasons mentioned above, you could be a good candidate for penalty abatement by just asking the Internal Revenue Service for it via penalty abatement letter.
+You need to draft a detailed “request for abatement” by writing a ‘penalty abatement request letter’ to the Internal Revenue Service.
 Along with it, you have to also enclose a copy of the IRS’s notice and any other written documentation to support the reasons for which you are making the penalty abatement request.
 You also need to complete IRS Form 843 (request for abatement and claim for refund) and enclose it with your request letter.
 Moreover, if you can do so, you may send your delinquent taxes’ payment (though not mandatory) while you are sending your penalty abatement request letter to the Internal Revenue Service.

-We assist our clients in professionally drafting penalty abatement letters, by stating the facts, tax laws, and argument to accept the abatement.
-Call us today at 1-877-78TAXES [1-877-788-2937].
+We assist our clients in professionally drafting penalty abatement letters, by stating the specific facts & circumstances, tax laws, and argument to accept the abatement request.
+Call us today at 877-788-2937.